jshook/p2_p2_cube/README.md

 The initial version of this project is targeted at the prototype.
 A second iteration of the design will likely include an all-in-one PCB provided by Parallax.

+**NOTICE:** This project is a do-it-yourself project.
+Neither the project maintainers nor Parallax can take responsibility for what you build and what you do with it.
+There are *BRIGHT* lights, and *POWERFUL* batteries used in this project.
+Make sure that you take all the appropriate precautions during assembly and use.

 ## Motivation

 This project has 2 main goals: